Lunarnovaa/aurabora.org/src/pages/blogposts/post-7.md

 [^3]: Please note the heavy emphasis on _sometimes_.
 Despite what some may
     believe, it is actually usually not possible to infer someone's sex from their bones, even with a complete skeleton, and this process is itself heavily subject to cultural bias.
-At one point, archaeologists realized that the vast majority of skeletal remains they had found had been labeled as male.
-Of course, there is no reason for "male" remains to be more common or recoverable than "female" remains.
+For example, a professor of mine shared a story that at a certain prominent museum, curators realized the large majority of skeletal remains had been labeled male, despite there obviously being no reason for "male" remains to be more common or recoverable than "female" remains.
 They realized that there was a heavy bias to label indeterminate sexed remains as male, simply because male is seen as the androgynous default.
-Nowadays, most remains are seen as indeterminately sexed, with only a relatively small number being sexually differentiated enough for archaeologists to tell the difference.
+Nowadays, most remains are labeled as indeterminately sexed, with only a relatively small number being sexually differentiated enough for archaeologists to tell the difference.
 Additionally, it is never absolute, rather, a matter of likelihoods and probabilities.
 Take for